 - Although agoraphobia won’t get better on its own, there are treatments that can make a difference.

-Agoraphobia affects between 1.5 per cent and 3.5 per cent of the population in its fully developed form; in a less severe form, up to one in eight people experience it.
-Agoraphobia usually develops between the 25 and 35 years old and is usually a lifelong condition unless treated.
+Agoraphobia affects between 1.5 per cent and 3.5 per cent of the population in its fully developed form; in a less severe form, up to 1 in 8 people experience it.
+Agoraphobia usually develops between the ages of 25 and 35, and is usually a lifelong condition unless treated.
 Like all phobias, it is more common in women.